Optimize vector data for consumption in Adobe Illustrator

 • Map designers use this extension to take advantage of the extensive GIS capabilities of ArcGIS combined with the graphic design tools of Illustrator.
 Therefore, it is not necessary to fully finish the aesthetics of map symbolization in ArcGIS applications.
 However, you may want to style your GIS data based on some common cartographic standards, such as making the water blue, parks green, and so on.
 This can make the extension layers easier for map designers to read on initial download.

-If you have data that you have already styled in an ArcGIS Pro map (or an .mxd file in ArcMap) that you'll publish for use in the Maps for Adobe Creative Cloud extension to download to Illustrator, this section also covers whether those maps should be restyled for optimization and ease of use in Illustrator.
+If you have data that you have already styled in an ArcGIS Pro map that you'll publish for use in the Maps for Adobe Creative Cloud extension to download to Illustrator, this documentation also covers whether those maps should be restyled for optimization and ease of use in Illustrator.

 Point data

-To optimize point data symbology for use in the Maps for Adobe Creative Cloud extension, follow the guidelines below for ArcGIS Online or ArcGIS Enterprise, ArcGIS Pro, and ArcMap.
+To optimize point data symbology for use in the Maps for Adobe Creative Cloud extension, follow the guidelines below for ArcGIS Online, ArcGIS Enterprise, and ArcGIS Pro.

 Point data in ArcGIS Online or ArcGIS Enterprise

-Image 4—(Map zoomed in) The resulting point symbology in Illustrator when choosing a shape from ArcGIS symbology that has a fill.
-Each symbol is a single path with a fill and stroke, which makes it more efficient to edit in Illustrator.
+Image 2—The map zoomed in shows resulting point symbology in Illustrator.
+Each symbol is a single path with a fill and stroke.

 Point data in ArcGIS Pro

-In ArcGIS Pro, when preparing your maps for consumption in the Maps for Adobe Creative Cloud extension, symbolize your point data with the Shape marker option (see Image 5).
-In doing so, your point symbology will be set up for optimal rendering in Illustrator.
+In ArcGIS Pro, when preparing your maps for consumption in the Maps for Adobe Creative Cloud extension, symbolize your point data with the Shape marker option (see Image 3).
+If you do, your point symbology will be set up for optimal rendering in Illustrator.
 This is the case even if you are symbolizing with graduated or proportional point symbology.
 Maps for Adobe Creative Cloud is designed to compress point symbols into one path containing their original outline and fill colors (which can be changed in Illustrator).
 This means that each point in your original ArcGIS Pro map will be downloaded as its own individual Illustrator path with the stroke and fill color you applied in ArcGIS Pro (see Images 5–7).

 Shape marker option

-Image 5—In ArcGIS Pro, symbolize your point data with the Shape marker option.
+Image 3—In ArcGIS Pro, symbolize your point data with the Shape marker option.

 Shape marker property

-Image 6—Point data that is symbolized with the Shape marker property in your ArcGIS Pro maps, and shared to ArcGIS Online or ArcGIS Enterprise, will be identical in appearance.
+Image 4—Point data that is symbolized with the Shape marker property in your ArcGIS Pro maps and shared to ArcGIS Online or ArcGIS Enterprise will be identical in appearance.

 Point symbology has same appearance.